Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br + H$_2$O reaction: Introduction

-In this paper we extend the combination of RPMD and AL-MTP to the problem of direct parametrization to {\it ab initio} data and use this combination for predicting the OH + HBr $\to$ Br + H$_2$O reaction rate constants at different temperatures.
-More specifically, we calculate the RPMD rate constants using (1) the POTLIB PES, (2) the MTP fitted to the POTLIB PES energies, and, finally, (3) the MTP fitted to quantum-mechanical energies.
-We compare these rate constants with the ones previously calculated with the QCT method using the POTLIB PES \cite{Oliveira-PES2014}, and with the experimental rate constants.
+In this paper we extended the combination of RPMD and AL-MTP to the problem of direct parameterization to the electronic structure {\it ab initio} data and use this combination for predicting the OH + HBr $\to$ Br + H$_2$O reaction rate constants at different temperatures.
+More specifically, we calculated the RPMD rate constants using (1) the POTLIB PES, (2) the MTP fitted to the POTLIB PES energies, and, finally, (3) the MTP fitted to the electronic structure {\it ab initio} energies.
+We compared these rate constants with the ones previously calculated with the QCT method using the POTLIB PES \cite{Oliveira-PES2014}, and with the experimental rate constants.

-This paper is organized as follows.
-In Section 2, we describe the AL-MTP methodology for automated construction of PES.
-In Section 3, we present and discuss the results of rate constants calculations.
-Finally, in Section 4 we make the conclusions regarding our comparative analysis of RPMD/MTP and QCT/POTLIB methodologies for calculating rate constants.